 Normal Pension Age in the 2014 Scheme is the employee’s State Pension Age (with a minimum of age 65).
 The Normal Pension Age for benefits accrued before 1 April 2014 will remain age 65 for most members.
 A member cannot take their 2008 Scheme benefits earlier than the 2014 Scheme benefits, other than on flexible retirement.

 The ill health retirement (from any age), flexible retirement (from age 55, subject to their employer’s discretions policy) and redundancy / efficiency retirement (from age 55) provisions continue.

+The Government has confirmed that the normal minimum pension age will increase from 55 to 57 in April 2028.
+The earliest age that people who joined the LGPS on or after 4 November 2021 will rise to 57 from April 2028.
+We await a decision on whether the Department for Levelling Up, Housing and Communities will introduce a protected pension age to the LGPS.
+If they do so, LGPS members who joined the Scheme before 4 November 2021 will continue to be able to take their pension from age 55 beyond 2028.
+The changes will not affect members who retire due to ill health.

 Important: under the 2014 Scheme, a member requires two years’ membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.